its-me-jay/IBM-Waston-chatbot/README.md

 This code is written for a Linux terminal based interaction with a chatbot based on IBM Watson

-This chatbot can handle around 15 different types of queries regarding data from a particular dataset
+This chatbot can handle around 15 different types of queries regarding data from a particular dataset (test_final.db in this case)